crossplane/crossplane/docs/concepts/composition.md

    contains both a reference to the claim an array of references to the managed resources it composes.

+Not all XRs offer a claim - doing so is optional.
+See the XRD section of the [Composition reference][xr-ref] to learn how to offer a claim.

 ![Diagram showing the relationship between claims and XRs][claims-and-xrs]

-Not all XRs offer a claim - doing so is optional.
-See the XRD section of the [Composition reference][xr-ref] to learn how to specif to offer a claim.

 Claims may seem a little superfluous at first, but they enable some handy scenarios, including:

 - **Private XRs.** Sometimes a platform team might not want a type of XR to be directly consumed by their application teams.
-For example because the XR represents 'supporting' infrastructure - imagine a VPC `XNetwork` XR.
-App teams might create `PostgreSQLInstance` claims that use an `XNetwork`, but they shouldn't be creating their own.
+For example because the XR represents 'supporting' infrastructure - consider the above VPC `XNetwork` XR.
+App teams might create `PostgreSQLInstance` claims that _reference_ (i.e. consume) an `XNetwork`, but they shouldn't be _creating their own_.
 Similarly, some kinds of XR might be intended only for 'nested' use - intended only to be composed by other XRs.

 - **Global XRs**.
 Not all infrastructure is conceptually namespaced.
 Say your organisation uses team scoped namespaces.
 A `PostgreSQLInstance` that belongs